arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 }
 ```

 Notice how both the arbitrary and the property are defined for a specific type.
-In fact, Property must be monomorphic: I don't know of any PBT library supporting polimorphic properties.
+In fact, Property must be monomorphic: To my knowledge, there is no library able to test multiple types in polimorphic properties.

 ### Testing a DB repository
 Nothing prevents you to do integration tests via a property.
-After all, a property test is an ordinary test with arbitrary code, only input data is created out of thin air.
+After all, a property test is an ordinary test, whose input is created out of thin air.

 Very similarly to the serialization case, you could test that your `ProductRepository` is able to save a product on the db.